emgrasmeder/about/cv.md

 ###### Core technologies involved: Clojure, ClojureScript

-### Technical Lead/Tech Principal, Chemical Production Company (November 2020-September 2021)
+### Technical Lead/Tech Principal, ThoughtWorks - Chemical Production Company (November 2020-September 2021)
 Overview: The client hired us to develop a workflow which enabled their data scientists to track and version their data, code, and models in a comprehensive way.

 Core Responsibilities: